vezzolter/DSA/DataStructures/Queue/Queue.md

 ## How to Analyze
 The analysis of queues can be quite confusing.
 Different implementations have their own set of advantages and disadvantages.
 However, the information available across various resources can sometimes be overwhelming mix of all types, don't really useful or discussing not existing cases at all.
-The analysis from point of time and space complexities mostly based on underlaying data structure.
-Overall, the queues provide the "wrapping" behaviour, that is preffarably can be replaced by a better alternative, and only remaining relevant primarily when the **natural sequential behavior** is crucial.
+The analysis from point of time and space complexities mostly based on underlying data structure.
+Overall, the queues provide the "wrapping" behavior, that is preferably can be replaced by a better alternative, and only remaining relevant primarily when the **natural sequential behavior** is crucial.

 ## Advantages